Diaglinide, tablets 2 mg 30 pcs

 Contraindications

-The most common side effects are hypoglycemia, the frequency of which depends, as with any therapy with
+The most common side effect is hypoglycemia, the frequency of which depends, as with any type of therapy with

-diabetes, on individual factors such as dietary habits, drug dose, exercise, and stress.
+diabetes mellitus, from individual factors such as dietary habits, drug dose, physical activity and stress.

-The side effects observed with repaglinide and other oral hypoglycemic agents are listed below.
+The following are side effects that have been observed with repaglinide and other oral hypoglycemic agents.

 Immune system disorders

-Very rare: Generalized hypersensitivity reactions or immunological reactions such as vasculitis may be detected.
+Very rare: generalized hypersensitivity reactions or immunological reactions such as vasculitis may occur.

 Metabolic disorders